 Wounded Warrior Project Programs

-WWP offers holistic and comprehensive programs to assist Wounded Warriors and their families, including:
+WWP offers comprehensive programs to assist Wounded Warriors, their caregivers and their families, including:

 Interactive programs, rehabilitative retreats, and professional services empower Alumni to maintain healthy, meaningful relationships and to pursue life goals without the barriers and stigma associated with mental health issues.
 This includes the Combat Stress Recovery Program which addresses mental health needs of injured service members and the key issues linked to combat stress including stigma and access to care.
 These signature, yet invisible, injuries are addressed through innovative programming and therapeutic options for the stages of the readjustment process.